codio/site/source/docs/classes/classmanagement/giga.html.md

 You should be aware that if you do not have enough Gigaboxes in your organization then they will be allocated on a first come, first served basis.
 Students who access the unit after your Gigabox limit has been reached will see a warning.

-An administrator can see the status of the Gigabox count in the organization settings screen.
+An organisation owner can see the status of the Gigabox count in the organization settings screen.